-A single closed section situated each side of car centre line in the volume bounded by:

-- lines 450mm and 800mm in front of the front wheel centre line; - a vertical plane which intersects these lines at a distance 250mm from the car centre line; - and the inboard face of the bodywork described in Article 3.7.5;
+- 3.18.1 A single closed section situated each side of car centre line in the volume bounded by : - lines 450mm and 800mm in front of the front wheel centre line; - a vertical plane which intersects these lines at a distance 250mm from the car centre line; - and the inboard face of the bodywork described in Article 3.7.5;

 is allowed to change incidence while the vehicle is in motion within a maximum range of 6°, provided any such change maintains compliance with all of the bodywork dimensional regulations.
+This figure will be increased to 10° for Cost-Regulated Teams.

 Alteration of the incidence of these sections must be made simultaneously and may only be commanded by direct driver input and controlled using the control electronics specified in Article 8.2.
 Except when the car is in the pit lane, a maximum of two adjustments may be made within any single lap of a circuit.
+This paragraph will not apply to Cost-Regulated Teams.